ljacqu/tombraiderstats/CLASSES.md

 The walkthroughs on _tombraiders.net_ use different colors for different types of entities, e.g. enemies are shown in orange color and items are green.

-These colors are defined with CSS classes in the walkthrough pages.
-For example, an enemy may be written in the following way in the HTML markup:
+These colors are defined with CSS classes in the HTML of walkthrough pages.
+For example, an enemy may be mentioned in the following way in the HTML markup:

 ```html
 A <span class="enemy">dog</span> emerges
 ```

-This is how the aggregator recognizes the entities on a page – it searches for the use of special CSS classes.
+This is how the aggregator recognizes the entities on a page – it searches for the use of specific CSS classes.

-Below, we show which CSS classes are used and what entity type they stand for.
+This page contains a list of CSS classes and the entity type they stand for.

 Basic classes
 -------------
-Present in all walkthroughs.
+Classes present in all walkthroughs.

 Class name | Example
 ---------- | -------------